 Kutira’s perseverance to manifest visions will inspire you.
 This is her greatest secret.

-Kutira is currently a board member of Food Security Hawaii.
+Kutira is a founder and continuing board member of Food Security Hawaii.
 She has been a mentor to many students and teachers, and now dedicates a large part of her time to create food security and total self-sufficiency for the islands of Hawaii, creating a global blueprint for a sustainable future and ecotourism.
 In 2019, she created an innovative agroforestry garden, which continues to provide a bounty of organic, native staple foods, and shares teachings about permaculture and tropical farming to support grower education.

 Among other things, Raphael is a world-renowned pioneer of new age music and has performed at hundreds of workshops and Shamanic events.
 He has a talent for intuitively downloading original music that adds an essential magic to any occasion.
 Having had his first near-death experience at the age of 5, it is no accident that his most famous album is “Music to Disappear In” with hundreds of letters coming at him saying “The last thing my mother (brother, grandfather, etc.) heard was your album over and over”.
 By the time he was thirteen, he freely composed concertos and fugues in the style of Vivaldi.
 With many compositions on Youtube and at Kahua Records, you can hear that Raphael is a unique master of all styles of music from African to classical, with the exception of cool jazz and big band—genres he claims to be allergic to.